The Power of Words When Teaching a Stringed Instrument

 Over the last few years, in my own journey of learning the violin and the viola, I have been very privileged to take lessons with a wonderful teacher – the Hungarian violinist, Kato Havas.
-One area in which she has given me much to think about – especially with regard to the way I teach my own pupils- has been the use of language used when teaching a stringed instrument and the effect this has on our students.
+One aspect of her ‘New Approach to violin playing’ which has given me much to think about (especially with regard to the way I teach my own pupils) has been the use of language used when teaching a stringed instrument and the effect this has on our students.

-In my own teaching, I now never use these stunted, stilted terms and the difference it makes to how violin pupils think about their playing is enormous – when a feared ‘double stop’ is thought of (in Kato’s words) as one voice joining another and a ‘shift’ is thought of as a ‘glide’ it somehow takes the fear and tension out of technically challenging aspects of playing.
+In my own teaching, I now never use these stunted, stilted terms and the difference it makes to how violin pupils think about their playing is enormous.
+When a feared ‘double stop’ is approached, we now think of it in terms of (in Kato’s words) one ‘voice’ joining another and a ‘shift’ is thought of as a ‘glide’.
+These terms somehow takes the fear and tension out of technically challenging aspects of playing.

 - Exciting Repertoire

 - Manor House Music Concerts and recitals

 - Manor House Music Recordings

 - Our music quartet at weddings

 - Violin and Piano Teaching